-Technology Delivery Manager
+Technology Delivery Services Team

-- Provides a central point of contact for information security - Manages the investigation and mitigation of information security breaches - Supports Information Asset Owners to assess risks and implement controls - Ensures that staff are not able to gain unauthorised access to Council IT systems - Ensures the security of the central computer suite, ensuring that access is restricted to staff with specific job functions - Ensures that all system developments comply with the Council's ICT Strategy.
-All system developments must include security issues in their consideration of new developments - Ensures that a third-party specialist routinely reviews network security - Ensures that no external agencies are given access to any of the Council's networks unless that body has been formally authorised to have access.
-All external agencies will be required to sign security and confidentiality agreements with the Council.
+- Assures information security within the organisation - Provides a central point of contact for information security - Manages the investigation and mitigation of information security breaches - Supports Information Asset Owners to assess risks and implement information security controls - Ensures that staff are not able to gain unauthorised access to Council IT systems - Ensures the security of the Council's IT systems, ensuring that access is restricted to staff with specific job functions - Ensures that information security is assessed for all new systems and existing system developments including those provided by third party suppliers - Ensures that a third-party specialist routinely reviews network security - Ensures that no external agencies are given access to any of the Council's networks unless that body has been formally authorised to have access.
+All external agencies will be required to sign security and confidentiality agreements with the Council - Ensure systems are protected, as far as reasonably possible, from external threat.